SchumacherFM/Anonygento/README.md

 Installation Instructions
 -------------------------
-1. Git clone it somewhere, symlink it into your Magento installation.
+1. Git clone it somewhere, copy/symlink it into your Magento installation.
 (Script will be provided soon)
 2. Clear the cache, logout from the admin panel and then login again.
-3. Call the extension from from System -> Tools -> Anonygento (Currently not supported in version 0.0.1).
+3. Call the extension from from System -> Tools -> Anonygento
 4. Call the extension via shell in the `site` directory: `php -f shell/anonygento.php`

 Shell
 -----

 Call the script like shown below.

-This is the view if you choose "no".
+#### This is the view if you choose "no".

 ```
 $ php -f shell/anonygento.php